vinod1209op/Reddit_Bot/README.md

   `python unified_bot.py` → choose “Run Selenium Bot”, complete manual Google login, then use the menu to search posts.
 You can toggle body/comments capture in the prompts.
 Posting via Selenium is only manual: you must enter the post URL, reply text, and confirm; keep it dry-run unless you have moderator approval.
 - Streamlit UI (manual prefill, optional auto-submit):
   `streamlit run streamlit_app.py` → start the browser, search, draft a reply, and prefill in the live browser.
 Set `STREAMLIT_APP_PASSWORD` to gate access.
 Auto-submit is available but should be used only with approval and strict limits (cap with `SELENIUM_AUTO_SUBMIT_LIMIT`).
-- Night scanner (read-only, scheduled):
+- Humanized night scanner (read-only, scheduled):
-  `python scripts/night_scanner.py` → scans within configured windows and queues matches; no replies or posting.
+  `python scripts/humanized_night_scanner.py` → runs within `config/activity_schedule.json` windows, rotates accounts in `config/accounts.json`, and performs non-comment engagement (if enabled).
+Posting remains off by default.
+- Legacy night scanner (manual only):
+  `python scripts/night_scanner.py` → read-only scan with `config/schedule.json` windows; not scheduled by default.

-## GitHub Actions (read-only Selenium scan)
+## GitHub Actions (humanized scheduled scan)
-To run scheduled, read-only Selenium scans in GitHub Actions (using `.github/workflows/selenium_readonly_scan.yml`):
+To run scheduled, read-only humanized scans in GitHub Actions (using `.github/workflows/humanized_scan.yml`):
 - Add a GitHub Actions secret named `REDDIT_COOKIES_BASE64` that contains a base64-encoded cookie file (example commands):
   - macOS: `base64 -b 0 cookies.pkl > /tmp/reddit_cookies.b64`
   - Linux: `base64 -w 0 cookies.pkl > /tmp/reddit_cookies.b64`
   - Copy the file contents into the Actions secret value.
+- Or provide `COOKIES_BUNDLE_BASE64` to restore multiple account cookies (zip of `data/cookies_*.pkl`).
-- Review/adjust the cron schedule in `.github/workflows/selenium_readonly_scan.yml` to match your desired time windows (cron is UTC; update for DST as needed).
+- Review/adjust the cron schedule in `.github/workflows/humanized_scan.yml` to match your desired time windows (cron is UTC; update for DST as needed).
 - Trigger the workflow once manually in GitHub Actions to verify cookies and Chromium setup.
+- The legacy `selenium_readonly_scan.yml` is manual-only unless you add schedules.

 ## Logs / data
 - `bot_logs.csv`: per match/reply attempt (run_id, mode, subreddit, post_id, title, matched_keywords, reply_text, approved, posted, comment_id, error).